Aetherinox/obsidian-gistr/README.md

 - Take certain Obsidian notes and upload them as gists
   - Public and secret gists supported
   - Manual upload or enable autosave
-- Integrate gist snippets into your notes with any of the following services:
+- Integrate gist snippets into your notes as codeblocks with any of the following services:
   - [Github Gist](https://gist.github.com)
   - [OpenGist](https://github.com/thomiceli/opengist) (self-hosted)